 "We would strongly discourage the use of treatments to lighten the sensitive area around the vagina," Vanessa Mackay, MD, consultant gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists, previously told Refinery29 UK.
 "This could damage the delicate skin of the vulva, and disturb the fragile balance of good bacteria inside the vagina.
 This natural flora helps to protect the vagina and disrupting it could lead to irritation, inflammation, and infections, such as bacterial vaginosis or thrush."
 In some cases, it can even result in scarring, burning, or an allergic reaction.

 Dr. Mackay added, "It’s important to remember that vulva are as individual as women themselves, and vary in colour, size and shape.
 Women should know that every one is unique, and that variation in appearance is normal in the vast majority of cases."

 Research confirms this.
 As one study put it, “Wide variability exists in the appearance of female external genitalia.
 Sexual function does not appear to be associated with genital dimensions.”

-All that said, if you notice a sudden change in color, head to your ob/gyn; it could be a symptom of a skin condition such as eczema, or another health condition, such as diabetes.
+All that said, if you notice a sudden change in colour, head to your ob/gyn; it could be a symptom of a skin condition such as eczema, or another health condition, such as diabetes.
 “The important thing is to be aware of what's normal for you.
-A change in color is important and should be reported," Leila Frodsham, MD, consultant gynecologist and spokesperson for the Institute of Psychosexual Medicine, previously told Refinery29.
+A change in colour is important and should be reported," Leila Frodsham, MD, consultant gynaecologist and spokesperson for the Institute of Psychosexual Medicine, previously told Refinery29.